 The idea of heavy equipment transport can be daunting regardless of your experience or the industry that you’re in.
-Whether it’s an oversized cargo load that you’re transporting across the United States or a large tractor that you need to move from one location to another, transporting heavy equipment can be incredibly complicated and requires a mastery of logistics.
-If you want to ensure that your heavy equipment is transported safely, you have to keep in mind factors such as insurance policies, transport services and heavy haul rates.
-After all, it’s not going to be cheap to move your heavy equipment.
+Whether it’s an oversized cargo load that you’re transporting across the United States or a large tractor that you need to move only a short distance, transporting heavy equipment can be incredibly complicated.

-So to help you out, we’ve put together this comprehensive guide to assist you in transporting your heavy equipment.
+To help you stay on top of all of these rules and regulations, we’ve put together this comprehensive guide to assist you in transporting your heavy equipment.

-Heavy haul truckload shipping typically involves an oversized load that is either heavier than the gross weight permitted by a standard US truck license or larger in dimension than a typical load.
-For example, if you’re transporting construction equipment that is a non-standard size and doesn’t fit on must truck beds, then you may need help from a heavy equipment transport service.
-In order to carry these heavier loads, you may need to dismantle your equipment and ship it in multiple parts or consider the additional training and licenses required to be legally allowed to transport over the weight limit of a standard truck license.
+Heavy haul truckload shipping typically involves an oversized load that is either heavier than the gross weight permitted by a standard U.S. truck license or larger in dimension than a typical load.
+For example, if you’re transporting construction equipment that is a non-standard size and that doesn’t fit on most truck beds, then you may need help from a heavy equipment transport service.
+In some cases, you may need to dismantle your equipment and ship it in multiple parts.

 Here are the federal gross weight limits for a Class 8 truck: